iamthechad/sslinfo/README.md

 ## Release History

+* 0.1.3
+    * Add "`name`" property in protocols and cipher results to show the common name vs the name that OpenSSL uses.
+    * Change results of `getOpenSSLCapabilities()` to use common name of protocols.
+* 0.1.2 Rework how cipher detection works.
+Use appropriate cipher lists for SSLv3 vs TLS1.0/1.1 vs TLS1.2
+* 0.1.1 Project housekeeping.
+No code changes.
 * 0.1.0 Initial release
 * 0.1.1 Project housekeeping.
 No code changes.
 * 0.1.2 Rework how cipher detection works.
 Use appropriate cipher lists for SSLv3 vs TLS1.0/1.1 vs TLS1.2